 Tulip Picking 101

-- No need to bring scissors but do BYOB (bring your own bucket) with some water for the ride home.
-We provide buckets for picking.
+- No need to bring scissors but do BYOB (bring your own bucket) and have some water in the car for the ride home.

-- Don't worry if the bulb comes out of the ground with it.
-You can snap it off at our "Self Serve" wrapping station and leave it in a bucket for us to use as our planting stock.
+- Don't worry if the bulb comes out of the ground when you pull it up.
+You can snap it off and leave it in a designated bucket at the farm.

 Picked the wrong tulip?
-Please do not try to put them back in the hole you picked it from, tulips will die if they are stuck back in the hole without bulbs & roots...
-Also please do not leave them on the ground or hidden amongst the other tulips; dead tulips left on the ground can cause disease and damage our flowers and bulbs.
+Please do not try to put them back in the hole you picked it from, tulips will die if they are stuck back in the hole once their roots are disturbed.
+Also, please do not leave them on the ground or hidden amongst the other tulips; dead tulips left on the ground can cause disease and damage our flowers and bulbs.
 Thank you in advance for your help with this and keeping everything clean and tidy.

 Oops, my tulips ran out of water and are droopy, can they be saved?
-Yes, well as long is it wasn't for a couple days!
+Yes, well, as long as it wasn't for a couple days!
 Tulips are very hardy, get them fresh water right away and out of direct sunlight.
 They should perk up within a few hours and look as good as new by the next day.